 Getting to Labuan Bajo is now easier than ever: Labuan Bajo Airport – Komodo Airport – receives, as of this writing, direct flights from Jakarta (Soekarno Hatta) and Bali (Denpasar), taking approximately 2 hours and a half, and 1 hour and 20 minutes, respectively.

 Arriving at the airport, downtown Labuan Bajo is about a 20-minute drive away, and it is very easy to get taxis directly at the airport to take you to the hotel without prior reservation.

-Also, check the post about places to stay in Labuan Bajo, that includes hotels, hostels and boats.
+Also, check the post about places to stay in Labuan Bajo, which includes hotels, hostels, and boats.

 Once in Labuan Bajo, you can stay in the center, where you can walk the streets and find many companies offering tours with different routes to see the beauties of Labuan Bajo and other parts of Flores Island.
-Tours can be part-time or full day, or even up to several days on the boat.
-When hiring a tour, be sure to check if it already includes entrance fees to Komodo National Park, if they offer snorkeling gear and what meals are included.
-We took our tour with the hotel we stayed in, Ayana Komodo, and it included a lunch, drinks, snacks, and cold towels for all boat passengers to cool off in the searing July heat.
+Tours can be half-day or full-day, or even up to several days on the boat.
+When hiring a tour, be sure to check if it already includes entrance fees to Komodo National Park, if they offer snorkeling gear, and what meals are included.
+We took our tour with the hotel we stayed in, Ayana Komodo, and it included lunch, drinks, snacks, and cold towels for all boat passengers to cool off in the searing July heat.

 When to visit Labuan Bajo and Komodo National Park

 The best time to visit Labuan Bajo, and Indonesia, is during the dry season from April to October.